Any questions? Call 610-492-9191

 Real estate tax bills are mailed at 2 different times throughout the year.

-Township/County tax bills are mailed in early March.
+Township/County tax bills are mailed March 1st.
 These tax bills cover January 1st to December 31st.

-Wissahickon School District tax bills are mailed in early July.
+Wissahickon School District tax bills are mailed July 1st.
 These tax bills cover July 1st to June 30th.

 What happens if I don’t get my real estate tax bill or it went to the wrong address?